-A professor, senior scientist, educator, and administrator, for more than twenty-five years Merlyn Meneze Rodrigues, M.D., has devoted her career to public service on both the state and federal levels.
-Currently working as a scientific review administrator and research medical officer at the National Library of Medicine, Dr. Rodrigues is helping to keep the latest research in the biomedical sciences up to date and accessible in one of the largest collections of medical knowledge in the world.
+Dr. Merlyn Meneze Rodrigues, M.D., has devoted her career to public service on both the state and federal levels as a professor, senior scientist, educator, and administrator.
+She was a scientific review administrator and research medical officer at the National Library of Medicine, where she helped to keep the latest research in the biomedical sciences accessible in one of the largest collections of medical knowledge in the world.
+In December 2015, Dr. Rodrigues took the role of scientific program manager for the Biorepositories & Biospecimen Research Branch, part of the Cancer Diagnosis Program at the National Institutes of Health.

 Born Merlyn Meneze in India, in 1938, Dr. Rodrigues earned her doctor of medicine degree from the Christian Medical College of Madras University in India in 1959.
 She went on to complete her master of science degree in ophthalmology at the All India Institute of Medical Sciences in New Delhi.
 In 1965, at the encouragement of Lorenz Zimmerman, M.D., an internationally-acclaimed pathologist and chief of the Ophthalmic Pathology Division at the Armed Forces Institute of Pathology (AFIP) in Washington, D.C., she applied for admission to the University of Pennsylvania.
 She was accepted as a Fulbright Scholar and completed a residency in anatomic pathology.
 She then undertook a fellowship in ophthalmic pathology at the AFIP, and completed a residency in pathology at the University of Pennsylvania in Philadelphia.
 In 1971, she graduated with a Ph.D. in pathology from The George Washington University.